GGEMS/ggems/docs/Sphinx/v1.0/source/building_and_installing.rst

   export PYTHONPATH=$PYTHONPATH:YOUR_PATH/GGEMS_install/ggems/python_module
   export PYTHONPATH=$PYTHONPATH:YOUR_PATH/GGEMS_install/ggems/lib

 GGEMS is now installed on your system.
-To test the installation, you can try to launch GGEMS examples or load the GGEMS python module from python console.
+To test the installation, try to launch GGEMS examples or load the GGEMS python module from python console.

 .. code-block:: python